Naomi Preizler: Career

 Although discovered at age 14 by a model scout, Preizler did not begin her international modelling career until she finished high school.
 She started her national modelling career, however, at age 15.
 Dubbed the "girl of the moment" by Clarín in 2013, she has walked for Chanel, Givenchy, Balenciaga, Alexander Wang, Vivienne Westwood, Jean Paul Gaultier and Jeremy Scott, among others.
 She has also been photographed for Harper's Bazaar Argentina, Vogue Russia, Vogue Italia, Interview, Love and Grit.
 Preizler was the face of BAFWEEK fall/winter 2012.
 She also sang in BAFWEEK 2013, closing the Desiderata fashion show.

 Preizler has also gained recognition as an artist.
 She studied at the New York Academy of Art and Art Students League of New York.
 She usually draws while queuing for fashion castings and fittings, inspired by the clothes and the models.
 Inspired by Expressionists like Gustav Klimt and Oskar Kokoschka, Preizler usually draws women, "reflective faces" and self-portraits.
 Some of her sketches are developed into paintings using gaudy colors and exaggerated features.
 Jean Paul Gaultier owns a watercolor she made of him and Beth Ditto at the finale of his spring/summer 2011 show.
 The Argentine brand AY Not Dead launched a collection of shirts with drawings by Preizler, which are tributes to Niki de Saint Phalle who focused on the curves of the female body.
 She has also collaborated with Vogue Italia and Harvey Nichols on an illustration project for its spring/summer 2012 collection.

+Preizler releases music under the moniker MUÑEKI77A.
+In January 2026, she released a collaborative song with the band Ladrones, titled "Extra XD".